allanhortle/jstl-is-cool/index.md

 ## Contributing
 If you see any dubious practices or poorly written paragraphs please do get into the code and change it.
-The site is built of Jekyll so you can edit it straight through the Github UI.
+The site is built on Jekyll so you can edit it straight through the Github UI.
 Just change what you think and make a pull request with your reasoning in the description.